BruceEckel/ThinkingInPython/Markdown/21_Function_Objects.md

 Command: Choosing the Operation at Runtime
 ------------------------------------------

-This is the function object in its purest sense: a method that's an object.
+This is the function object in its purest sense: a method that's an object^[In Python, all functions are already objects and so the *Command* pattern is often redundant.].
 By wrapping a method in an object, you can pass it to other methods or objects as a parameter, to tell them to perform this particular operation in the process of fulfilling your request:

 ```python
 # FunctionObjects/CommandPattern.py